StephenMiracle/wordpress-docker-frankenphp/readme.md

-# Enterprise-Grade WordPress Images Ready to Go
+# WordPress + FrankenPHP Docker Image

 An enterprise-grade WordPress image built for scalability.
 It uses the new FrankenPHP App Server with PHP-FRM built-in.
 Popular caching extensions included (Redis, Memcached, opcache).
 It also runs on a non-root www-data user for modern security.
 Composer is also included if desired to add dependencies & run scripts via an extended image.